Key takeaways

 How should a CA design category limits for a fast-scaling startup without overpaying?

 Set conservative initial caps anchored to six months of data, then review monthly during growth.
-Tie increases to revenue or headcount milestones, add city tier variations, and pre-approve exceptions.
-For automation, use AI Accountant to map expenses to categories and flag breaches automatically.
+Tie increases to revenue or headcount milestones, add city tier variations, and pre-approve exceptions rather than raising blanket limits.

 What receipt fields are mandatory for ITC, and how do I enforce them across multiple client orgs?

-Capture GSTIN, invoice number and date, HSN or SAC, quantity, taxable value, tax split, and place of supply.
-Create submission checklists, train employees, and deploy document extraction with field validation.
-Tools like AI Accountant enforce completeness and reject non-compliant invoices before processing.
+Six fields are mandatory: GSTIN, invoice number and date, HSN or SAC, taxable value, tax split (CGST/SGST or IGST), and place of supply.
+Create submission checklists per org, train employees during onboarding, and deploy document extraction with field validation that rejects incomplete invoices at submission.

 How do I reconcile employee expenses with GSTR-2B and prevent ITC mismatches?

-Match expense invoices to supplier GSTR-1 via GSTR-2B monthly, investigate mismatches immediately, and hold ITC until resolved.
-Automate reconciliation and vendor GSTIN validation, AI Accountant flags discrepancies and reduces manual work.
+Match expense invoices to supplier GSTR-1 via GSTR-2B monthly, not quarterly.
+Investigate mismatches immediately and hold ITC claims until resolved.
+Automated reconciliation reduces manual effort by up to 75% and catches discrepancies within days rather than at filing deadlines (2026 update).

 How do I handle emergency spends that bypass standard workflow, and still stay audit-ready?

-Define emergency approvers with capped authority, require post-facto justification within 48 hours, and log all exceptions with reason and outcome.
-Review exception frequency per employee and department, then coach or escalate as needed.
+Define emergency approvers with capped authority (typically up to ₹25,000), require post-facto justification within 48 hours, and log all exceptions with reason and outcome.
+Review exception frequency per employee and department monthly, then coach or escalate as patterns emerge.

 How often should policy limits be revised given inflation and city tier changes?

-Review limits quarterly, compare against market indexes and internal spend data by city, and adjust carefully.
-Communicate changes with versioned policy updates, include examples, and apply effective dates to avoid confusion.
+Review limits quarterly against CPI data and internal spend patterns by city.
+Annual revisions are insufficient given India's inflation variability across metro and non-metro locations.
+Communicate changes with versioned policy updates and apply effective dates to avoid confusion.